-In this article, I will talk about some of the often-used Linux commands by WebSphere or Middleware administrator on a daily basis.
+In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

 [root@Chandan ~]# netstat -anlp | grep 443